time-organizer/client-web/README.md

 Application should be used to easily manage processes.
 When finished, it should have following functionalities:
 - Creating new trello-like board ✓
 - Creating columns ✓
-- changing columns order ✓
+- Changing columns order ✓
 - Creating tasks ✓
 - Changing tasks order
 - Creating labels for tasks